-Offences under section 1, 2 and 6 of the Bribery Act 2010 carry a maximum penalty of 10 years imprisonment for an individual.
+Offences under section 1, 2 and 6 of the UKBA carry a maximum penalty of 10 years' imprisonment for an individual and/or a fine.
 The individual may also be required to pay a financial penalty.
 In relation to a body corporate, the court may impose an unlimited fine.
 The fine imposed is based on: